Message board for the users of flat assembler.

 Now i see it, thanks!

-The GPU branch is developing intensively and extensively so there is no common industrial standard for all GPU architectures.
+The GPU branch grows intensively and extensively so there is no common industrial standard for all GPU architectures.
 GPU is not a general-purpose unit like CPU.

 Contemporary Intel, AMD, and Apple CPUs contain specialized media cores.